AndrewRafter/RealmRush/README.md

 Description:
 ------------
-A game where the player has place towers to stop the enemy from reaching the end of their path.
+A game where the player has to place towers to stop the enemy from reaching the end of their path.

 Controls:
 ------------